ibm-cloud-docs/log-analysis/core/data-security.md

 When you delete a logging instance, user metadata such as views, alerts, dashboards, screens, and templates, is never deleted.

 You must open a case through support to request the data to be deleted.
-For more information, see [Open a support ticket](/docs/get-support).
+For more information, see [Creating support cases](/docs/account?topic=account-open-case&interface=ui).

 You are responsible for deleting archived metadata.